 The algorithm chooses which studies will next be screened by humans, often those which are likely to be relevant or about which the model is uncertain, in order to generate more labels to feed back to the machine.

-By prioritising those studies most likely to be relevant, a human reviewer most often identifies all relevant studies - or a given proportion of relevant studies (recall) - before having seen all the documents in the corpus.
+By prioritising those studies most likely to be relevant, a human reviewer most often identifies all relevant studies -- or a given proportion of relevant studies (described by recall: the number of relevant studies identified divided by the total number of relevant studies) -- before having seen all the documents in the corpus.

 The proportion of documents not yet seen by the human when they reach the given recall threshold is referred to as the work saved.
 This represents the proportion of documents that they do not have to screen, which they would have had to without machine learning.